The Complexity Classes of Hamming Distance Recoverable Robust Problems: Introduction

+\paragraph*{Related Work} Recoverable robustness is used in many practical settings such as different optimization areas in air transport \cite{DBLP:journals/ors/DijkSP19,DBLP:journals/transci/FroylandMW14,DBLP:journals/cor/MaherDS14} or in railway optimization, for which a survey can be found in \cite{DBLP:journals/eor/LusbyLB18}.
+Considered problems in railway optimization are to be found on all stages of railway operation, such as network design \cite{TONISSEN2018360,CADARSO20121288}, rolling stock planning \cite{DBLP:conf/atmos/CacchianiCGKM08,DBLP:journals/transci/CacchianiCGKMT12}, shunting \cite{DBLP:journals/aor/CiceroneDSFN09} and timetabling \cite{DBLP:series/lncs/CiceroneDSFNSS09,DBLP:journals/jco/CiceroneDSFN09,DBLP:journals/tc/DAngeloSNP11,DBLP:conf/iwoca/DAngeloSN09,DBLP:conf/atmos/GoerigkHMSS13,DBLP:series/lncs/Busing09}.
 Our focus lies on the complexity of recoverable robust problems.
-Goerigk et al. \cite{DBLP:journals/corr/abs-2209-01011} analyzed the problems \is{} and \tsp{} and showed the $\Sigma^P_3$-hardness of these problems.
-All other contributions analyzed the problems only on their \NP-hardness or their approximability, whereby different distance measures between the solutions are of interest.
-The concept of \textit{$k$-dist recoverable robustness} was introduced by Büsing \cite{busing2011recoverable} but was also used in \cite{DBLP:journals/jco/HradovichKZ17}.
-A $k$-dist recoverable robust problem asks for a solution for a base scenario and solutions for one or more scenarios, from which we want to recover, by adding at most $k$ elements to the recovery scenario solution, which were not used in the base scenario solution.
-Besides, the $k$-dist measure there are also measures which limit the number of deleted elements \cite{DBLP:conf/inoc/BusingKK11} or exchanged \cite{DBLP:journals/ol/ChasseinG16} elements.
+In parallel to this paper, Goerigk et al. \cite{DBLP:journals/corr/abs-2209-01011} analyzed the Hamming distance recoverable robust independent set, TSP and vertex cover.
+Hamming distance means that at most $k$ elements may be added to or deleted from the base solution in total to obtain a recovery solution.
+They showed the $\Sigma^p_3$-hardness of the variant with discrete budgeted uncertainty over the costs of the elements.
+To the best of the author's knowledge, this is the only contribution investigating the complexity within the polynomial hierarchy beyond \NP-hardness.
+All other contributions study primarily algorithms and analyze the problems only on their \NP-hardness or their approximability, where different distance measures between the solutions are of interest.
+The concept of \textit{$k$-dist recoverable robustness}, allowing at most $k$ new elements in recovery solutions, was introduced in \cite{DBLP:journals/networks/Busing12} but was also used in \cite{DBLP:journals/jco/HradovichKZ17}.
+Besides the $k$-dist measures, there are also measures which limit the number of deleted elements \cite{DBLP:conf/inoc/BusingKK11} or exchanged \cite{DBLP:journals/ol/ChasseinG16} elements.
 Furthermore, combinations of these distance measures are analyzed as well in the literature \cite{DBLP:journals/ol/BusingKK11}.
-Hamming distance recoverable robustness is also used in the literature \cite{DBLP:journals/networks/DouradoMPRPA15,DBLP:journals/corr/abs-2209-01011}.
-Among the studied recoverable robust problems is \ks{}, which is \NP-hard for different distance measures between the solutions \cite{DBLP:journals/ol/BusingKK11,DBLP:conf/inoc/BusingKK11,DBLP:journals/ejco/BusingGKK19}.
-Recoverable Robust versions of problems that are in \PTIME{} are shown to be NP-complete as well such as \textsc{Shortest Path}, which is \NP-hard for $k$-dist \cite{DBLP:journals/networks/Busing12}, or \textsc{Matching} \cite{DBLP:journals/networks/DouradoMPRPA15}.
-Furthermore, the \sms{} problem is 2-approximable \cite{DBLP:journals/dam/BoldG22} and the recoverable robust \tsp{} is 4-approximable \cite{DBLP:journals/ol/ChasseinG16}.
-Moreover, the recoverable robust version of \textsc{Spanning Tree} \cite{DBLP:journals/jco/HradovichKZ17} is shown to be in \PTIME.
+Further usages of Hamming distance recoverable robustness can be found in \cite{DBLP:journals/networks/DouradoMPRPA15}.
+Among the studied recoverable robust problems is Knapsack, which is \NP-hard for different distance measures between the solutions \cite{DBLP:journals/ejco/BusingGKK19,DBLP:conf/inoc/BusingKK11,DBLP:journals/ol/BusingKK11}.
+Recoverable robust versions of problems that are in \PTIME{} are shown to be \NP-complete as well such as Shortest Path, which is \NP-hard for $k$-dist \cite{DBLP:journals/networks/Busing12}, or Matching \cite{DBLP:journals/networks/DouradoMPRPA15}.
+Furthermore, the recoverable robust Single Machine Scheduling problem is 2-approximable \cite{DBLP:journals/dam/BoldG22} and the recoverable robust TSP is 4-approximable \cite{DBLP:journals/ol/ChasseinG16}.
+Moreover, a recoverable robust version of Spanning Tree \cite{DBLP:journals/jco/HradovichKZ17} is shown to be in \PTIME.